Blue1993/BAPA/README.md

 ```

 ### 4. Get occurrence of descriptors
-Calculate the number of occurrences of each descriptor within the given complex using the mol2 structure of the protein and ligand.
+Please calculate the number of occurrences of each descriptor within the given complex using the mol2 structure of the protein and ligand.
 Distance threshold and the number of descriptors is fixed at 12Å, 2,500, respectively.
 The Result of `get_descriptors_occurrence_count.py` script is saved in binary file format.

-Input the file containing the path of the structure file of the protein and ligand.
+Please input the file containing the path of the structure file of the protein and ligand.
 ```
 python get_descriptors_occurrence_count.py -i input_list_count.txt -o ./data/dataset/dataset.pkl
 ```